Py-Himanshu-Patel/Learn-Flask/Flask : SQL_Alchemy/README.md

 # Flask : SQL Alchemy Special

-A Backend utilising SQL Alchemy and advanced concepts of Sqlite3 and database.
-[Pretty Printed](https://courses.prettyprinted.com/courses/)
+A Backend utilising SQL Alchemy and basic concepts of Sqlite3 and database.
+Thanks to [Pretty Printed](https://courses.prettyprinted.com/courses/)

 ***